ruby/ruby/doc/yjit/yjit.md

 ### Requirements

 You will need to install:

-- A C compiler such as GCC or Clang
-- GNU Make and Autoconf
+ - All the usual build tools for Ruby.
+See [Building Ruby](../contributing/building_ruby.md)
-- The Rust compiler `rustc` and Cargo (if you want to build in dev/debug mode)
+ - The Rust compiler `rustc`
     - The Rust version must be [>= 1.58.0](../../yjit/Cargo.toml).
+ - Optionally, only if you wish to build in dev/debug mode, Rust's `cargo`

+If you don't intend on making code changes to YJIT itself, we recommend obtaining `rustc` through your OS's package manager since that likely reuses the same vendor which provides the C toolchain.

-To install the Rust build toolchain, we suggest following the [recommended installation method][rust-install].
+If you will be changing YJIT's Rust code, we suggest using the [first-party installation method][rust-install] for Rust.
 Rust also provides first class [support][editor-tools] for many source code editors.

 [rust-install]: https://www.rust-lang.org/tools/install
 [editor-tools]: https://www.rust-lang.org/tools